abwildan/abwildan.github.io/content/gallery/wall.md

 {{< collapse summary="**About This Page**" >}}

 These are my used personal wallpapers.
-They are mostly crawled from famous wallpaper websites such as
+They are mostly crawled from famous wallpaper websites, such as
 1. [**wallhaven**](https://wallhaven.cc/),
 2. [**wallpaperflare**](https://www.wallpaperflare.com/),
 3. [**alphacoders**](https://alphacoders.com/),